sparrowcode/AlertKit/README.md

 # SPAlert
 Native popup **alert similar to Apple Music or Feedback in AppStore** app.
 Support animations.
 I tried to repeat Apple alert as much as possible.
-You can download example app [Code - Learn Swift & Design](https://itunes.apple.com/app/id1453325619) from AppStore.
+You can download example app [Debts - Spending tracker](https://itunes.apple.com/app/id1446635818) from AppStore.
 If you like the project, do not forget to **put star ★**

 ### Preview